Senate passes farm bill; food stamp fight looms in House

 The Roberts and Inhofe amendments are similar to approaches popular among House Republicans to reduce food stamp costs.

-Rice and peanut support prices would be fixed close to projected average prices under both bills.
+Rice and peanut support prices would be fixed close to projected average market prices under both bills.
+Asked about the potential of large payments, Stabenow said "I view it as a transition" for rice and peanuts to reliance on crop insurance.

-Carl Zulauf, an agricultural economist at Ohio State University, said high commodity prices would mitigate the impact of support prices on crop plantings.
+Carl Zulauf, an agricultural economist at Ohio State University, said high prices for other crops would likely discourage farmers from expanding rice or peanut plantings.

 Federal spending on crop insurance would climb by 5 percent under the Senate bill and by 10 percent under the House bill.
 The government pays 62 cents of each $1 in crop insurance premium.